Analyzing bioAffinity Technologies (BIAF) & Its Rivals

 |bioAffinity Technologies Competitors

-This is a summary of recent ratings and target prices for bioAffinity Technologies and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for bioAffinity Technologies and its rivals, as provided by MarketBeat.

 |Sell Ratings